 - Leave the remaining fields at their default values and click the CREATE button and Ascend will begin processing your SQL query immediately.
 When it's finished your Dataflow canvas should look like this.

-- Preview and inspect the results of the Transform by clicking on it and then clicking on the Records tab to view the contents of them and looking at the Partitions tab (shown below) for information on column stats and job details like elapsed time, etc. If any errors are detected you can click on the Errors and Warnings tab to view them.
+- Preview and inspect the results of the Transform by clicking on it and then clicking on the Records tab to view the contents.
+Click on the Expand icon to see Records, Schema, Partitions, Errors and Warnings, Data Integrations, Usage, and Debug.
+Partitions tab will show information on column stats and job details like elapsed time, etc. If any errors are detected you can click on the Errors and Warnings tab to view them.

 The final step in our Dataflow is to create a Data Feed.
 Data feeds are powerful constructs designed to allow Dataflows and Data Services to communicate live data with each other.
-What this means is you can create very complex Dataflow that outputs a single result table and share it with others in your organization (say in different data service) without having to give them access to your actual Dataflow.
+This allows you to create very complex Dataflows that outputs a single result table and share it with others in your organization (say, in a different Data Service) without having to give them access to your actual Dataflow.
 You connect to existing Data Feed Connectors to act as inputs into other Dataflows.

-- To create the new Data Feed Connector click + ADD menu and select Data Feed and then Create to open the CREATE NEW DATA FEED panel (shown below).
+- To create the new Data Feed Connector click SHARE on the sidebar menu and click + NEW DATA FEED (shown below).
 Alternatively, you can create the new Data Feed Connector by right-clicking the Weather Transform and selecting Create new data feed from the drop-down menu.

 - Create the name of the Data Feed Connector as Weather Data Feed and optionally provide a description.